jdmor/music-wall/README.md

 # Music Wall

 An app for sharing and upvoting music.
 Users can sign up and leave reviews for each song.
 My first implementation of Sinatra and ActiveRecord.
-Built over 3 days and styled with Bootstrap.
+Built over 3 days in a web development bootcamp and styled with Bootstrap.

 ## Languages, Libraries, and Frameworks